izolate/homepage/posts/how-http-cookies-work.md

 public: true
 ---

-An HTTP cookie is a tiny (4 KB) piece of data that a client (e.g. browser) stores locally.
+An HTTP cookie is a tiny (4 KB) piece of data that a client (e.g. your browser) stores locally.

-Since HTTP is a stateless protocol, cookies act as a shared state that enable some truly great things (persistent login sessions), and some other not-so-great ones (ad-tracking).
+Since HTTP is a stateless protocol, cookies act as a shared, persistent state between the client and sever, and that enables us to build complex applications.
+Login sessions are a very common use case for cookies.

 <br>

 ## Creating cookies

-A cookie's life is conceived when a server responds to a request and instructs the client to set a cookie, using the aptly-named `Set-Cookie` HTTP header in the response.
+While cookies can also be created by the client itself, server-initiated cookies are the most common, and the one we'll focus on.

+The client stores a cookie when the server gives it an order to do so.
+This order comes by the way of a specific header in the **response** to the client's HTTP request:

 ```http
 HTTP/1.1 200 OK
 Set-Cookie: user_id=123
 ```

+This will create a cookie with name of `user_id` and value of `123`.

-A cookie can have several optional attributes too, which are separated by a semicolon (`;`), and appended to the end of the cookie value.
+A cookie may have several attributes too, which are separated by a semicolon (`;`), and appended to the end of the cookie value.

 ```http
 Set-Cookie: user_id=123; Expires=Wed, 11 Aug 2019 00:00:00 GMT; Secure; HttpOnly
 ```

-This sets the expiry date of the cookie (`Expiry`), ensures it's only sent to the server via HTTPS (`Secure`), and doesn't expose it to the DOM APIs (`HttpOnly`).

-Upon parsing the response header, the browser saves the cookie locally.
+This creates a new cookie with the following attributes:

+* Name: `user_id`
+* Value: `123`
+* Expiry: `Wed, 11 Aug 2019 00:00:00 GMT`
+* Secure: `true`
+* HttpOnly: `true`

+### Common attributes

+* `Expiry` - Date at which the cookie expires
+* `MaxAge` - Number of seconds until the cookie expires
+* `Domain` - Host to where the cookie is sent
+* `Path` - Path that must exists in the URL for the client to return the cookie
+* `Secure` - Client can only send the cookie back to the server over HTTPS
+* `HttpOnly` - Forbids the DOM APIs (JavaScript) from accessing the cookie

 <br>

-## Setting multiple cookies
+## Creating multiple cookies

-Cookies are standardised by the Internet Engineering Task Force (IETF) and explained in a RFC Document.
+There is old, deprecated way and a new standard.
+Cookies are standardised by the Internet Engineering Task Force (IETF) and explained in a Request For Comments (RFC) Document.

 Initially, the behaviour of cookies was outlined in [RFC 2109](https://tools.ietf.org/html/rfc2109), which allowed multiple cookies to be "folded" into a single `Set-Cookie` header separated by a comma.

-<small style="color:#ccc; margin-bottom:-45px; display:block">❌ &nbsp;The wrong way</small>
+<small style="color:#ccc; margin-bottom:-45px; display:block">❌ &nbsp;DEPRECATED</small>

 ```http
 Set-Cookie: user_id=123, app_theme=dark, likes_apples=true
 ```

 As you can imagine, setting multiple cookies (along with their attributes) created long, unsightly header values.
 Probably realising this needed